Saved Schools

 Charlotte Lab School

-Charlotte Lab School, nominated by A Revolution in Education, Digital Learning Institute, NewSchools Venture Fund and an anonymous organization, is a elementary/middle/high school in Charlotte, North Carolina that describes itself as a public charter school serving learners from a primarily urban area.
+Charlotte Lab School, nominated by Digital Learning Institute, NewSchools Venture Fund, A Revolution in Education, and an anonymous organization, is an elementary/middle/high school in Charlotte, North Carolina, that describes itself as a public charter school serving learners from a primarily urban area.

 Location Charlotte, North Carolina